Klaus10101/Face-recognition-attendance/README.md

-# Face-recognition-
+# Attendence with Face-recognition-
-Face recognition made with python
+ made with python.
+requirements and code are already in README.md in zip file

 # authors :-